Rapid-Fullstack-Development/prototype-sidebar/README.md

 # prototype-sidebar

-A prototype for a simple sidebar for the [the Photosphere frontend](https://rapidfullstackdevelopment.com/example-application).
+A prototype for a simple sidebar for [the Photosphere frontend](https://rapidfullstackdevelopment.com/example-application).

 Built with HTML and CSS.